Below is a list of terms and expressions used in legal texts associated with hunting:

 Includes steel, bismuth and pewter shot, tungsten matrix shot, tungsten-bronze-iron shot, tungsten-iron shot, tungsten-iron-nickel-copper shot, tungsten-nickel-iron shot and tungsten-polymer shot.

-Any road the maintenance of which is entrusted to a municipality, a government or one of its agencies, on which one or more roadways open to public vehicular traffic, but excluding roads under the administration of or maintained by the Ministère de l'Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs or the Ministère de l’Agriculture, des Pêcheries et de l’alimentation.
+Any road the maintenance of which is entrusted to a municipality, a government or one of its agencies, on which one or more roadways open to public vehicular traffic, but excluding roads under the administration of or maintained by the Ministère de l'Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs or the Ministère de l’Agriculture, des Pêcheries et de l’Alimentation.

-Within the meaning of the Act respecting the conservation and development of wildlife (chapter C-61.1), any person who is domiciled in Québec and who has lived there for at least 183 days during the year preceding his or her hunting activities or application for a licence or hunter’s certificate, or that meets the conditions determined by the government’s regulations.
+Any person who is domiciled in Québec and who has lived there for at least 183 days during the year preceding his or her hunting activities or application for a licence or hunter’s certificate, or that meets the conditions determined by the government’s regulations.

 A common-law spouse who has lived with another person in a conjugal relationship for at least a year, and a person united with another person by marriage.

 To capture or attempt to capture a fur-bearing animal by means of a trap or to install a trap.